-Bathtubs don’t need to be white – you can use your tub to bring in natural colours in line with the farmhouse aesthetic, such as this olive green painted clawfoot tub.
+Bathtubs don’t need to be white.
+You can use your tub to bring in colours that are in line with the farmhouse aesthetic.

 Have an old bath that needs resurfacing?
 You can easily find an expert in bath resurfacing who’ll have it looking new again.

 The simplicity and comfort of a freestanding tub suit the modern farmhouse aesthetic.
 And it’s a good way to bridge the divide between old and new elements.

 Bathtubs made from wooden barrels have an inherent farmhouse character.

 Likewise, nothing says ‘farmhouse’ more than a bathtub made from a converted galvanised steel water tank or feed trough!
 Paint it white to suit an all-white bathroom aesthetic and mix with timber accents.
 Add a few contemporary elements such as subway tile for a modern farmhouse vibe.

 24. Have barn-style or industrial lighting